On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

 \subsection{Parameter of interest}

 In this part we begin to make precise the issues discussed above.
-For didactic purposes, we will restrict our discussion to the variance weighted average treatment effect (defined below) for a binary treatment $A$ and binary outcome $Y$ given a vector $X$ of baseline covariates.
-To perform inference, we shall have access to $N$ samples from the joint distribution of $(Y,A,X)$.
+For didactic purposes, we will restrict our discussion to the variance-weighted average treatment effect (variance weighted ATE, defined below) for a binary treatment $A$ and binary outcome $Y$ given a vector $X$ of $d$-dimensional baseline covariates compactly supported in $[0, 1]^{d}$.
+We suppose we observe $N$ iid copies from the joint distribution of $(Y, A, X)$.

-We parametrize the joint distribution $P_\theta$ of $(Y, A, X)$ by the variation independent parameters $\theta \equiv \left( b, p, f_X, \mathit{OR} _{Y A | X = x}\right)$, where,
+We parametrize the joint distribution $P_{\theta}$ of $(Y, A, X)$ by the variation independent parameters $\theta \equiv \left(b, p, f_{X}, \mathit{OR}_{Y A | X = x} \right)$, where,